 Elementary guidance counselors can find positions in private and public elementary schools.
-The U.S. Bureau of Labor Statistics (BLS) projects fast as average growth of 8% for school and career counselors between 2014 and 2024.
+The U.S. Bureau of Labor Statistics (BLS) projects faster than average growth of 8% for school and career counselors between 2018 and 2028.
 This growth is expected to stem from increased student enrollment.
-According to the BLS, the median annual wages for educational, guidance, school, and vocational counselors were $53,660 in May 2015.
+According to the BLS, the median annual wages for educational, guidance, school, and vocational counselors were $56,310 in May 2018.

 Continuing Education and Professional Certification

 Graduates of master's degree programs are qualified for licensure or certification as an elementary school counselor.
 Requirements vary by state, but typically include experience hours and passing a state exam.
 Some states require elementary guidance counselors to pass more than one exam to demonstrate general education and counseling competence.